Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation study

-To generate clustered data, we used generalized linear mixed effects model to generate binomial or Gaussian response variable, as well as predictor variables that have fixed or random effects on the response.
-The random effects of the predictor variables created within-cluster correlation between observations of the response variable.
-We sampled 50 clusters with $N_{i} \in \{5, 10, 50, 100, 150\}$ observations per cluster.
-We generated a total of $p \in \{5, 6, ..., 10\}$ predictor variables.
-All predictors had fixed effects on the response and $80\%$ were set to have random effects.
+For clustered data, we used a generalized linear mixed effects model to generate Binomial or Gaussian response variable, as well as predictor variables that have fixed and random effects on the response.
+We sampled 50 clusters with $N_{j} \in \{2, 10, 50, 100, 150\}$ observations per cluster (denoted by $j$) and specified a total of $p \in \{5, 6, ..., 10\}$ predictor variables.
+All predictors had fixed effects and $80\%$ were set to have random effects.
 Each simulation condition was iterated 100 times.

-For the binomial response, the dichotomous response variable for the $j^{\text{th}}$ observed vector of the $i^{\text{th}}$ cluster, denoted by $y_{ij}$, follows a Bernoulli distribution with probability $p_{ij}$:
+For the Binomial distribution, the dichotomous response variable $y_{ij}$ for the $i^{\text{th}}$ observed vector of the $j^{\text{th}}$ cluster follows a Bernoulli distribution with probability $p_{ij}$:

-For the Gaussian response, $y_{ij}$ follows a Gaussian distribution with mean $\mu_{ij}$ and standard deviation of 2:
+For the Gaussian distribution, $y_{ij}$ follows a Gaussian distribution:

-$X_{ij}$ is the vector of predictor variables with fixed effects on the response variable, and $Z_{ij}$ contains predictor variables with within-cluster random effects on the response variable. $\beta$ is the coefficient vector for the fixed effects. $b_{i}$ is the coefficient vector for the random effects within the $i^{\text{th}}$ cluster.
-For the $k^{\text{th}}$ fixed-effect predictor and the $s^{\text{th}}$ random-effect predictor, we generated $X_{ij}$, $\beta$, $Z_{ij}$ and $b_i$ as follows:
+where $X_{ij}$ is the vector of predictor variables with fixed effects on the response variable, and $Z_{ij}$ contains predictor variables with within-cluster random effects on the response variable. $\beta$ is the coefficient vector for the fixed effects. $b_j$ is the coefficient vector for the random effects within the $j^{\text{th}}$ cluster.
+We generated $X_{ij}$, $\beta$ for the $k^{\text{th}}$ fixed-effect predictor, and $Z_{ij}$, $b_j$ for the $s^{\text{th}}$ random-effect predictor within the $j^{\text{th}}$ cluster, as follows:

-The $k^{\text{th}}$ fixed-effect predictor $X_{ij}(k)$ followed a Gaussian distribution with a mean of zero and a standard deviation of 1.
-The coefficient of the $k^{\text{th}}$ fixed-effect predictor $\beta(k)$ followed a Gaussian distribution with zero mean and standard deviation $\sigma_{\beta}$, set at 5.

-The $s^{\text{th}}$ random-effect predictor $Z_{ij}(s)$ within the $i^{\text{th}}$ cluster was generated using a first-order autoregression(AR1) process.
-The standard deviation $\omega$ of the white noise error in AR1 was set to 1.
-The autoregressive coefficient $\phi_i(s)$ for each cluster was sampled from a uniform distribution ranging from $[0, 0.2]$, $[0.4, 0.6]$, or $[0.8, 1]$ for low, median, or high within-cluster correlations of random-effect predictors respectively.

-The $s^{\text{th}}$ random-effect coefficient for the $i^{\text{th}}$ cluster $b_{i}(s)$ followed a Gaussian distribution with a mean of zero and a standard deviation of $r_{b}$ times $\sigma_{\beta}$. $r_{b} \in \{0.5, 1, 10\}$ represents the ratio of the standard deviation of random effects to fixed effects.
-A larger $r_{b}$ indicates the random-effect coefficients are more likely to include larger values than the fixed-effect coefficients, thereby introducing a stronger clustering impact on the response variable.